Jorge Amado: Biography

 His second creative phase began in 1958 with Gabriela, Clove and Cinnamon, which was described by Jean-Paul Sartre as "the best example of a folk novel".
 Amado abandoned, in part, the realism and the social themes of his early works, producing a series of novels focusing mainly on feminine characters, devoted to a kind of smiling celebration of the traditions and the beauties of Bahia.
 In addition to Gabriela these novels included Tereza Batista: Home from the Wars and Dona Flor and Her Two Husbands.

-His depiction of the sexual customs of his land was scandalous to much of 1950s Brazilian society and for several years Amado could not even enter Ilhéus, where Gabriela was set, due to threats received for the alleged offense to the morality of the city's women.
+His depiction of the sexual customs of his land was scandalous to much of 1950s Brazilian society and for several years Amado could not even enter Ilhéus, where Gabriela was set, due to threats received for the alleged offence to the morality of the city's women.
 The Soviet Union kept publishing Amado's works shortly after their release in Portuguese.

 On 6 April 1961, he was elected to the Brazilian Academy of Letters.
-On his death his wife was elected to replace him.
+On his death, his wife was elected to replace him.
 Amado made the Academy the setting for one of his novels, Pen, Sword, Camisole.
-He received the title of Doctor honoris causa from several universities in Brazil, Portugal, Italy, Israel and France, as well as other honors in almost every South American country, including Obá de Xangô (santoon) of the Candomblé, the traditional Afro-Brazilian religion of Bahia.
+He received the title of Doctor honoris causa from several universities in Brazil, Portugal, Italy, Israel and France, as well as other honours in almost every South American country, including Obá de Xangô (santoon) of the Candomblé, the traditional Afro-Brazilian religion of Bahia.

 He was finally removed from the French Government blacklist in 1965 following the intervention of the then Minister of Culture, André Malraux.
 In 1984 he was awarded the French Légion d’Honneur by President François Mitterrand.

-His books have been translated into 49 languages in 55 countries, and adapted into films, theatrical works and TV programs.
+His books have been translated into 49 languages in 55 countries, and adapted into films, theatrical works and TV programmes.
 They even inspired some samba schools of the Brazilian Carnival.
+He was nominated for the Nobel Prize for Literature at least seven times: in 1967, 1968, 1969, 1970, 1971, 1972, and 1973.

 In 1987, the House of Jorge Amado Foundation was created in Salvador.
 It promotes the protection of Amado's estate and the development of culture in Bahia.
-The recently renovated building on the Pelourinho in Salvador contains a small museum and wall panels with the covers of international editions of his books.
+The recently renovated building on the Pelourinho in Salvador contains a small museum and wall panels with the covers of international editions of Amado's books.

-Amado died on Monday, 6 August 2001, at 7:30 PM (22:30 GMT).
+Final years and death

+In his final years, Amado suffered from diabetes.
+On 5 August 2001, he was admitted to Hospital Aliança in Salvador (Bahia), where he died at the 19:30 BRT of the next day of heart and lung failure, four days before his 89th birthday.
 His ashes were spread in the garden of his house four days later.

+Legacy

-In 4 December 2014 he received (posthumously) from the Legislative Assembly of Bahia appointment as Commander of Meritorious Citizen of the Freedom and Social Justice João Mangabeira (CBJM), due to his work in defense of social rights, the State's highest honor.
+On 4 December 2014, he received (posthumously) from the Legislative Assembly of Bahia appointment as Commander of Meritorious Citizen of the Freedom and Social Justice João Mangabeira (CBJM), the State's highest honour, due to his work in defence of social rights.